cloudflare/cloudflare-docs/products/docs-engine/src/content/contributing/to-cloudflare-docs.md

 <Aside header="Note for Cloudflare employees">

 Contact the __Developer Docs__ room if you’d like to be given write access to [@cloudflare/cloudflare-docs](http://github.com/cloudflare/cloudflare-docs).
-Otherwise, you can fork the repo on GitHub just as can anyone else.
+Otherwise you can fork the repo on GitHub.

 </Aside>